elee131/UBC_Fountains/README.md

 - as a user, I want to be able to click on a pin and view its information
 - as a user, I want to be able to select a pin and add to favourites
-- as a user, I want to be able to add a pin to the map with a tag, a picture, location, and directions
+- as a user, I want to be able to add a pin to the map with a tag, location, and directions
 - as a user, I want to be able to mark a pin as "unavailable" or "broken"
 - as a user, I want to be able to make edits on a pin's information